PsiQuantum’s mission is to build and deploy useful, fault tolerant quantum computers

 CHIEF FINANCIAL OFFICER

-CHIEF BUSINESS OFFICER
+CHIEF PEOPLE OFFICER

 Government Advisory Board